good-monday/jwt_auth/README.md

 ## Usage

-JwtAuth is not available to be used as a Plug
+JwtAuth is now available to be used as a Plug

 ```elixir
 plug JwtAuth